Reinsurance sidecar: Precedents

-Sidecars have precedents in the reinsurance market under the name "quota-share reinsurance."
+Sidecars have precedents in the reinsurance market under the name "quota-share reinsurance" — a common arrangement both historically and currently.
 In such an agreement, a re/insurer agrees to cede to the quota-share reinsurer a percentage of all premiums arising from a book of business in exchange for the reinsurer bearing the same percentage liability for losses.
-The quota-share reinsurer pays an amount called the "ceding commission" to compensate the ceding company for its expenses.
+The quota-share reinsurer pays a "ceding commission" to compensate the ceding company for its expenses.
 The ceding commission typically also includes a profit allowance, which increases in proportion to the expected profitability of the business.
-These reinsurance treaties currently and traditionally provide ceding companies with the ability to write more business than they could bear based on their own capital and to earn a certain amount of fee-based income (through the ceding commission).
+Such reinsurance treaties enable ceding companies to write more business than they could bear based on their own capital and to earn a certain amount of fee-based income (through the ceding commission).
 Quota-share reinsurers act as insurance wholesalers, allowing them to earn a return on capital without creating primary insurance distribution.
-Lloyd's of London "names" act as such reinsurers, placing the resources of individual and firms at risk to books of business written by professional underwriters and agents.
+Among other specialist reinsurers, Lloyd's of London "names" accept such business, placing the resources of individual and firms at risk for books of business written by professional underwriters and agents.